Khador Warcaster Unit

 - Friendly Faction model/unit gains an additional die on its melee attack and damage rolls.
 But a model that makes a melee attack is destroyed at the end of the turn.

-- Target friendly Faction model/unit gains +2 SPD and DEF against ranged and magic attack rolls.
+- Target friendly Faction model/unit gains +2 SPD, and +2 DEF vs ranged/magic attack rolls.

-- Target Friendly Faction model can make a free basic melee or ranged attack after an enemy targets them with a ranged attack and that attack resolves.
-It expires after the attack is resolved or after one round.
+- Target friendly Faction model can make a free basic melee or ranged attack after an enemy targets them with a ranged attack and that attack resolves.
+Return Fire expires after the attack is resolved or after one round.

 - A model damaged cannot run, charge, make slam power attacks, or be placed for one round.